abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ## Constrained Composition

 The Constrained Composition allows clients to request a composition by specifying the number and characteristics of the components to assemble into a composition.
-The selection of the ResourceBlocks is delegated by client to the Composition Service.
+The selection of the Resource Blocks is delegated by client to the Composition Service.
 In constrained composition, the client does not need to comprehend Resource Zones.

 # Appendix